Use Virtual Network service endpoints and rules for Azure Database for PostgreSQL - Single Server

 The roles of Network Admin and Database Admin have more capabilities than are needed to manage virtual network rules.
 Only a subset of their capabilities is needed.

-You have the option of using role-based access control (RBAC) in Azure to create a single custom role that has only the necessary subset of capabilities.
+You have the option of using Azure role-based access control (Azure RBAC) in Azure to create a single custom role that has only the necessary subset of capabilities.
 The custom role could be used instead of involving either the Network Admin or the Database Admin.
 The surface area of your security exposure is lower if you add a user to a custom role, versus adding the user to the other two major administrator roles.

 In some cases the Azure Database for PostgreSQL and the VNet-subnet are in different subscriptions.
 In these cases you must ensure the following configurations: